hellotushaar/hacking_resources/README.md

-# hacking_resources
+# A list of tools and resources used throughout the cyber kill chain.

-A list of tools and resources used throughtout the cyber kill chain.
+## Reconnaissance